 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.Contact us Today

-China E-Commerce Overview
+China eCommerce Overview in 2020

 E-commerce sales in China are on way to surpass expectations as they already reached $1.53 trillion in 2018.
 Back in 2017, e-commerce sales outpaced estimates by $44.41 billion, driven largely by sales from leader Alibaba’s Taobao and Tmall.
 Those two will still have a total of 58.2% this year, but Alibaba’s share is shrinking as the market diversifies with the emergence of retailers and newcomer Pinduoduo’s recent success.